PacktPublishing/Machine-Learning-for-Data-Mining/README.md

 **A practical guide to building intelligent financial applications using machine learning techniques**

 ## What is this book about?
-If you are a data scientist, data analyst, and data mining professional and are keen to achieve a 30% higher salary by adding machine learning to your skillset, then this is the ideal book for you.
-You will learn to apply machine learning techniques to various data mining challenges.
-No prior knowledge of machine learning is assumed.
+Most data mining opportunities involve machine learning and often come with greater financial rewards.
+This book will help you bring the power of machine learning techniques into your data mining work.
+By the end of the book, you will be able to create accurate predictive models for data mining.

 This book covers the following exciting features:
 * Hone your model-building skills and create the most accurate models